blackbaud/stache1/guide/index.md

 > TO DO:  Provide link to legal for Developer Terms of Use.

 ## Audience
 Currently, the RE NXT API is only available to a limited group of Blackbaud partners.
 Over time, as the API matures, we will open the API to a wider audience.
-If you are an existing of potential Blackbaud Partner and are interested in building an integration or 3rd party product that integrates with our APIs, we encourage you to contact our Partnership team.
+If you are an existing or potential Blackbaud Partner and are interested in building an integration or 3rd party product that integrates with our APIs, we encourage you to contact our Partnership team.
 If all goes well, you can apply to one of our API products within the developer portal.
 For details, see our <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> tutorial.

 > TO DO:  Review the above with Partnership Team and Product Management